cran/agena.ai/README.md

 * iterations (50)
 * tolerance (1)

 Model settings can be provided when creating a new model, if not provided the model will come with the default settings.
 Default settings can be changed later on (with the method `$change_settings()`), or model settings can be reset back to default values (with the method `$default_settings()`).
 See the correct input parameter format for these functions in the following section.
+Individual fields in model setting can be adjusted by directly accessing the field too.

 # 4. Class Methods